Human Rights in the Workplace: A Canadian Perspective

 Retaliation occurs when employers punish employees for exercising their human rights or filing formal complaints regarding discrimination or harassment.

-Examples of retaliation can include demoting an employee, denying a raise, terminating their employment, or other adverse actions in response to an employee raising human rights concerns.
+Examples of retaliation can include demoting an employee, denying a raise, terminating their employment, or taking other adverse actions in response to an employee raising human rights concerns.

 Failure to Accommodate